 Also make sure that your intended spouse is legally free to marry a foreigner.
 Certain categories of Chinese citizens, such as diplomats, security officials, and others whose work is considered to be crucial to the state, are not.

 After the ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, and will reject your marriage certificate if it doesn't come from the proper source.
-What the U.S. is currently looking for is a so-called “notarial marriage certificate” (Jie Hun Gong Zheng or Zheng Wing Shu).
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from China it considers valid.
-(Choose China from the menu, then scroll down the page to read about “Documents” and “Marriage, and Death Certificates.”)
+Check the State Department's Country Reciprocity Schedule to get further details on what documents from China it considers valid.
+What the U.S. is currently looking for is a so-called "notarial certificate."

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.

 You could make your life easier by hiring an experienced immigration attorney to handle your family visa case.
 The attorney can analyze the facts of your case and spot any potential problems, prepare the paperwork, and monitor the progress toward approval.